Rinovi/Employee-Tracker/README.md

 Upon selecting any of the actions, simply follow any instructions to complete the action, or, you can simply view the displayed database tables.

-* The following video is a demonstrational video showcasing the functionality of the Employee Tracker application [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/pXT_1XsMwtA/0.jpg)](https://www.youtube.com/watch?v=pXT_1XsMwtA)
+* Please click on the following to view a demonstrational video showcasing the functionality of the Employee Tracker application
+[![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/pXT_1XsMwtA/0.jpg)](https://www.youtube.com/watch?v=pXT_1XsMwtA)

 ## Credits